camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Note: Care must be taken in a multi-tenant environment that a signed authentication request for one tenant is not accepted at another tenant endpoint.

+Note: For security reasons it is recommended that the API consumer never includes a `sub` field in the signed request object, because otherwise the signed request object might be used for client authenticaton.

 ### Cross-Site Request Forgery Protection

 CAMARA REQUIRES cross-site request forgery (CSRF) protection.